 As noted, we believe Wattle Glen-Diamond Creek (11059) and Plenty-Yarrambat (3512) have more in common with Menzies than other areas that border the river do with their counterparts on the opposite bank.
-Adding Eltham (18324), part of Greensborough east of St Helena Road and Research-North Warrandyte (3084) from JagaJaga strengthens this community of interest further.
+Adding Eltham (18324), the rest of Plenty Yarrambat (4083) and Research-North Warrandyte (3084) from JagaJaga strengthens this community of interest further.